CatScanners/find-my-kitten/ros2_ws/src/vision_package/README.md

 ```
 ros2 run vision_package image_subscriber
 ```
-### object_recogniser.py
+### object_detector.py
-Ultralytics pretrained yolov5 model based object recognizer node.
+Ultralytics pretrained yolov5 model based object detector node.
 Listens to /image_topic for input.
 Outputs yolo bounding box positions in terminal and displays a window where the image and rendered bounding boxes can be seen.
 ```
-ros2 run vision_package object_recognizer.py
+ros2 run vision_package object_detector.py
 ```
 ### Depthai-ros included nodes
 DepthAI-ROS is a optional include  in vision_package Dockerfile.
 Documentaion of it is poor but node names are descriptive enough and can be seen here: https://github.com/luxonis/depthai-ros/tree/humble .